The Travelling Gavel

 8. Lodges who take the Gavel “Home” should also write to and notify the Secretary of “Artisan Lodge” at the above address.

-Currently the Gavel is held by Lodge Balgonie No.764, who claimed it from Lodge St. Clair of Balbeggie No.867 on Tuesday 14 January 2020.
+Currently the Gavel is held by Elgin's Lodge at Leven No.91, who claimed it from the Lodge King Robert de Bruce No.304 on Monday 23 October 2023.